KSP-DDR/DoubleDouble/CODE_OF_CONDUCT.md

 ## 1. Purpose

-A primary goal of DoubleDouble is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+A primary goal of DoubleDouble is to provide quality binary star systems.
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, religion (or lack thereof) or opinion.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.